Not Everyone Who Applies is Approved to Join RCT

 - Live Large Group Class with Jayson and supervisors: Thursdays at 12:00pm MT – 1x a month

-- Live DPIR SS growth sessions: 1st Wednesday of the month 12:30pm MT – 1x a month
+- Live DPIR SS growth sessions: 1 Wednesday per month at 12:30pm MT

 - Self Study: 2 books per semester, practice sessions, client sessions, recorded classes